-Komoot: the outdoor app for hikers and bikers
+Komoot: the ultimate outdoor app for hikers and bikers

 When my sister and I were in Germany last September, we learned about Komoot, an application that helped us finding the perfect hiking routes for our holiday in the Eifel region.
 Earlier I already wrote about the trails we hiked in the Eifel region through the Komoot app during our time in Germany.
 In this article I’d like to tell you some more about the outdoor app.